Latte Art - All You Need to Know

 At the moment, we cover the basic ideas of latte art in our Barista 101 course.
 While most of the course is centred around understanding great espresso and milk, time is spent teaching you how to set the crema when we are pouring the milk coffees.
 From here I give demonstrations on the concept of latte art for people to practice later.

-In the future I will run a barista latte art course – but there will be a requirement to have either been making coffee for a solid amount of time before hand, or having run through my Barista 101 course first.
+As I'm planning to expand on our barista training, in the future I will run a barista latte art course – but there will be a requirement to have either been making coffee for a solid amount of time before hand, or having run through my Barista 101 course first.
 This is so that I know you have a strong understanding of how to make coffee, so we can focus on pouring latte art during the course.

 Latte Art Competitions